-That means the “A” class amplifiers are inefficient unless when you drive your car, you are listening to the music nonstop, then efficiency is a little higher, but still very low due to the amount of heat produced.
+That means the “A” class amplifiers are inefficient unless you listen to music nonstop while driving your car.
+Then efficiency is a little higher, but still very low due to the amount of heat produced.

-The reason for constant energy consumption in an “A” class amplifier is to keep transistors, or any other output devices turned “ON” all the time.
-This is reducing the noise created by the transistors and makes the highest quality sounds.
+The constant energy consumption in an “A” class amplifier is to keep transistors, or any other output devices turned “ON” all the time.
+This reduces the noise created by the transistors and makes the highest-quality sounds.

 Class A amplifiers produce the highest sound quality and, at the same time, a lot of heat.